 This datapoint gauges the percentage of long-term residents who are suffering from pressure ulcers.
 Many experts believe that pressure ulcers are a solid indicator of quality of care.

 Minimizes Serious Falls

 In Courtyard Care Center, 1.84% of Patients had Serious Falls

 This tells you the percent of patients that have had a fall leading to severe injury.

 Minimizes Urinary Tract Infections

 In Courtyard Care Center, 1.34% of Patients had UTIs

 This indicates the percent of residents who sustained a urinary tract infection.
 UTI's are considered to be a measure of the quality of nursing care at a nursing home.
 UTI's are often associated with poor nursing care.
 Nevertheless, this datapoint could be skewed for certain facilities due to different reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication

-This statistic indicates the percent of long-term care residents receiving antipsychotic drugs.
-While antipsychotic drugs serve an important medical purpose, it is important to ensure these medications are being used appropriately.
-In limited situations, excessive reliance on these medications may mean that a facility is using these medications to control patient behavior.
+This datapoint indicates the percent of long-term care residents taking antipsychotic drugs.
+While antipsychotic medications serve an important medical purpose, it is important to ensure these medications are being used only where medically required.
+In limited cases, excessive reliance on these medications may mean that a nursing home is using these drugs to control patient behavior.